alenjursic1997/MicroserviceComponents/HealthCore/README.md

 ## Implementing custom health checks

 To implement your custom health check you must create a new class that derives from `HealthCheck` abstract class.
 It includes method `CheckResponse()` which returns object of type `HealthCheckReponse`.
-On which health check implementation we can also use `Liveness` or `Readiness`.
+On every health check implementation we can also use `Liveness` or `Readiness` attributes.

 `HealthCheckResponse` contains the following properties:
 - **Status** enumeration whith values "DOWN" or "UP", which can be set by calling methods `Up()` and `Down()` on HealthCheckReponse type object.